 Chinese use Tangzhong Method to get softer, lighter and fluffier bread.
-These breads have long shelf life without using any chemical or preservatives.
+These bread have a long shelf life without using any chemical or preservatives.
 Japanese originally developed the Tangzhong method.
 It is also known as Tangzhong Roux or water roux method.
 In this method, we mix 1 part of the flour with 5 parts of water and make a smooth paste.
 The gluten in the mixture will absorb the moisture and become leavened.
-Knead this roux with yeast based dough and you will get a good rise to the dough.
+Knead this roux with yeast-based dough and you will get a good rise to the dough.

 Autolyse is another different method that I have used in my Multigrain bread.

 Until I learned the Tangzhong Method, I was never satisfied with my whole wheat bread bakes.
 I always used to end up with a dry and dense loaf.
 My quest to find a possible recipe to bake a fully whole wheat bread made me read many articles talking about different methods to make bread but nothing convincing.
 Finally, I came across this unique Tangzhong method.
 I started to read more on the Tangzhong method recipe or so-called water roux bread recipe.
 I tried my hands on this recipe and surprisingly I was able to get my perfect soft and moist Tangzhong bread loaf in the first attempt.

 To make the Roux, mix 1 part of the flour in addition with 5 parts of water to get a smooth paste.
 Now cook this mixture over medium flame and keep on stirring until the mixture becomes thick.
 Transfer this mixture into a bowl and cover it with a clean wrap to avoid from drying.
 Once it cools, mix this roux with other ingredients to make a bread dough.
 You can keep Tangzhong only for a day or two in the refrigerator.